opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 The distributed tracing feature is experimental as of OpenSearch 2.10.
 To begin using the distributed tracing feature, you need to first enable it using the `opensearch.experimental.feature.telemetry.enabled` feature flag and subsequently activate the tracer, using the dynamic setting `telemetry.tracer.enabled`.
 It's important to exercise caution when enabling this feature because it can consume system resources.
 Detailed information on enabling and configuring distributed tracing, including on-demand troubleshooting and request sampling, is described in the following sections.

-### Enable on a node using a tarball install
+### Enabling the flag on a node using tarball

-The flag is toggled using a new Java Virtual Machine (JVM) parameter that is set either in `OPENSEARCH_JAVA_OPTS` or in `config/jvm.options`.
+The enable flag is toggled using a new Java Virtual Machine (JVM) parameter that is set either in `OPENSEARCH_JAVA_OPTS` or in `config/jvm.options`.

 #### Option 1: Enable the experimental feature flag in the `opensearch.yml` file